Chloejay/superset_nginx/README.md

 - transfer aggregated data to DWH, MySQL on cloud
 - connect DB with Apache Superset

-use airflow for data pipeline orchestration, for we need not only `in-house` dashboard but the one that any user can view from public domain, such as Flask app, the easiest way is to use Reverse proxy, to mask upstream connections,put in modules conf(`suprset.conf`).
+use airflow for data pipeline orchestration, for we need not only `in-house` dashboard but the one that any user can view from public domain, such as Flask app, the easiest way is to use `Reverse proxy`, to mask upstream connections, put in modules conf(`suprset.conf`).

 listening on `cloud 18.162.249.250` `localhost` to `port 8088`.